kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-next-songs.md

 value to our set, and then removing the smallest value if our set is larger than the number of top SongCount records we want to find.

-It is worht pointing out that when you call value.datum(), the *same* SongCount record, with different fields, will be returned.
+It is worth pointing out that when you call value.datum(), the *same* SongCount record, with different fields, will be returned.
 Many Hadoop projects reuse objects, so be aware!
 To get around the problem that this creates with trying to use a set, we create a new SongCount record for each value using SongCount's builder method.